italia/spid-cie-oidc-django/README.md

  - relying_party
  - provider

-for each of the them you have to create the db and load the example data , as follows:
+for each of the them you have to create the db and load the example data, as follows:

 ````
 cd examples/$project_name